-The University Librarian is Mr Allan Horton.
-Library enquiries should be directed to 2048.
+The University Librarian is Mr Allan Horton, Library enquiries should be directed to 2048.

 The Chaplaincy Centre is located in Hut F at the foot of Basser Steps.
-For spiritual aid consult Rev Phillip Jensen (Anglican)-2684; Rev Father Michael Fallon (Catholic)-2379; Dr Allen Elliott (Church of Christ)-2683; Rev Peter Holden (Methodist)-2683; Mr Glen Weare (Seventh Day Adventist)-2683; Mr Ze'ev Dar (Jewish)-3273; Rev Barry Waters (Baptist)-398 4065.
+For spiritual aid phone Anglican-2684; Catholic-2379; Church of Christ-2683; The Uniting Church-2683; Seventh Day Adventist-2683; Jewish-3273; Baptist-398 4065.

-The Students' Union is located on the second floor of Stage III of the University Union where the SU full-time President or Education Vice-President are available to discuss any problems you might have.
-In addition the SU offers a range of diverse services including legal advice (full-time solicitor available), clubs and societies services, second-hand bookshop (buy or sell), new records/tapes at discount, food shop (The Nuthouse), a professional nursery/kindergarten House at Pooh Corner, a typesetting service, electronic calculators (bulk purchasing), health insurance and AUS insurance, an information referral centre (the infakt Bus), a bail fund and publications such as Tharunka, Orientation Magazine, Concessions Book and counter-course handbooks.
+The Students' Union is located on the second floor of Stage III of the University Union where the SU full-time President, Education Vice-President or Director of Overseas Students are available to discuss any problems you might have.
+In addition the SU offers a range of diverse services including legal advice (full-time solicitor available), clubs and societies services, second-hand bookshop (buy or sell), new records/tapes at discount, food shop (The Nuthouse), a professional nurserykindergarten House at Pooh Corner, a typesetting service, electronic calculators (bulk purchasing), AUS insurance (including health), an information referral centre (the Infakt Bus), a bail fund and publications such as Tharunka.
+Orientation Magazine, Concessions Book and counter-course handbooks.
 For information about these phone 2929.